jtoxification/game-helpkit/README.md

 1. Import To Do List into Trello.

-1. Add Directory-based Class Hot-loader.
+1. Add directory-based class loader.

 1. Add directory for global troubleshooting/activities.